albar965/littlenavmap-manual/src/en/MENUS.rst

 Stamen Terrain
 ''''''''''''''

-A terrain map featuring hill shading and natural vegetation colors.
+A terrain map featuring integrated hill shading and natural vegetation colors.
 The hill shading is available worldwide.

 Map tiles by `Stamen Design <https://stamen.com>`__, under `CC BY